 Only the leaves -- not the berries -- are used in herbal medicine.

 Uva ursi is commercially available as crushed leaf or powder preparations.

 How to Take It

 Because uva ursi can be toxic, talk to your doctor before taking it.
 Recommended adult doses are:

-- Tea: Soak 3 g of dried leaves in 5 oz. of water for 12 hours.
-Strain and drink hot or cold 3 - 4 times per day.
+- Tea: Soak 3 g of dried leaves in 5 oz. of water for 12 to 24 hours.
+Strain and drink hot or cold 3 to 4 times per day.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

 One of the chemicals in uva ursi, hydroquinone, can damage the liver.
 Uva ursi should be taken only for short periods -- no longer than 5 days -- under a health care provider's supervision.
 You shouldn't take a series of doses of uva ursi more than 5 times in 1 year.
 Do not take more than the recommended doses.